 If you live in an area where there is a parish or town council, there will also be a further charge for the services they provide.
 See parish and town council tax charges in Cheshire East.

-8. How the annual charge is broken down between Cheshire East Council, your parish or town council, Cheshire Fire Authority and Cheshire Police Authority, and the percentage increase or decrease for the year.
+8. how the annual charge is broken down between Cheshire East Council, your parish or town council, Cheshire Fire Authority and Cheshire Constabulary, and the percentage increase or decrease for the year.